 A phoenix tattoo means you aren’t afraid of death and what awaits you in the afterlife.
 Regardless of beliefs or religion, you fearlessly embrace the circle of life.
 After all, death and taxes are the only things certain in life, right?

 A phoenix tattoo can be comforting for those who don’t fear death.
 It’s not as macabre as most of the memento mori tattoo designs, like skulls and swords, and it looks at death as something of a vibrant and mysterious adventure.

 Interested in a Phoenix Tattoo?

-Whereas some opt to get a black phoenix tattoo, others want to get a phoenix tattoo distinguished by its vibrant colors.
+Whereas some opt to get a black phoenix tattoo, others want a phoenix tattoo distinguished by its vibrant colors.
 Most tattoo artists will do a fine job of it, but if you’re thinking of getting a bigger tattoo on your sleeve or back, prepare to have a few sessions scheduled before seeing the final output.

 Phoenix tattoos are not just a reference to a fire.
 It also serves as a nod to rebirth, death, independence, and solitude.
 A majestic design for those who see their own stories on the wings of this firebird.